Harvey Lim is an associate and registered trademark agent in Gowling WLG's Toronto office and a member of the firm's Intellectual Property Group.

-Harvey earned his JD from the University of Toronto Faculty of Law.
+Harvey earned a JD from the University of Toronto Faculty of Law.
 During law school, he volunteered at legal clinics dealing with workers' compensation, as well as immigration and refugee issues.
 He served as a panel member on the University of Toronto Tribunal, adjudicating cases of alleged student academic misconduct.
 He also competed in the 2018 Walsh Family Law Negotiation Competition, where his team was awarded the prize for Best Negotiation Plan.

 Prior to law school, Harvey completed a PhD in cell and molecular biology at the University of Toronto.
 His research primarily focused on the expansion of blood stem cells.
 He was the recipient of a number of graduate awards, including the Natural Sciences and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship, the Ontario Graduate Scholarship, and the Queen Elizabeth II Graduate Scholarship in Science and Technology.